MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ## Known Issues

 - You cannot install applications that use the device security context.
-- When Wi-fi connection is first setup, it is possible sometimes autopilot profile is not downloaded within 10 seconds (default wait time) and the End User License Agreement page is presented.
-In this scenario, please put the device to sleep and then wake again or reboot the device and let it try again.
+- While setting up Autopilot over Wi-Fi, when Internet connection is first established, it is possible that the Autopilot profile is not retrieved within 10 seconds from the MDM service (default wait time).
+If this time is exceeded the End User License Agreement page is presented and the user proceeds with non-Autopilot setup experiences.
+To retry setting up with Autopilot, put the device to sleep and then power up, or reboot the device and let it try again.

 ### Troubleshooting